gerda-meleschkin/slowlab/slow daily devices - fab challenge #4/README_slowdevices.md

 * Audrey Human energy:
   - Bike generator (static bike) for homes to power 12-24V devices at 175-350W

-* Audrey bottle cooler:
-  - Clay printed wine cooler to refresh bottles using the principle of evaporation

 * Data collection:
   - Live data: collect live data from the previous devices to control efficiency